Feels So Good

 09 That's All.mp3

-Product Reviews - 5/5 from 11 reviews Write A Review
+Reviews - 5/5 from 11 reviews Write A Review

-1 5 stars by Dirk Binsau out of
+1 5 by out of Dirk Binsau

 Review: There are jazz singers and there is Dee Daniels!
 Dee brings a welcome mature approach to the jazz music scene with having obviously studied all the eclectic masters like Ella Fitzgerald, Dinah Washington or Sarah Vaughn, with whom she had the opportunity of singing whilst staying in Europe from 1982 to 1987.
 Dee has a deep and rich voice that sometimes reminds me of the late Teri Thornton.
 But Dee's also capable of reaching those high notes (just listen to Love Ain't Love Without You, a song which was written by Dee and on which she also plays the piano).
 Feels So Good! is a very apt title for Dee's second album on her own Three X D Music imprint, that offers a fine blend of some chestnuts, some less well-known cover versions and original compositions by Dee.
 And you can hear it on every track that Dee and her musicians had much fun recording this album.
 Maybe that's why it has been recorded in a mere six hours.

-2 5 stars by Marke Andrews out of
+2 5 by out of Marke Andrews

 The Vancouver Sun